RobertMParker/recipe-box/smoker/tri-tip.md

 Original Source:  https://heygrillhey.com/smoked-tri-tip/

-Notes 4/24: Pulled at 125, and it got to 130 while resting.
+Notes 4/24/24: Pulled at 125, and it got to 130 while resting.
+It was good, but consider going a bit longer.
+Notes 3/6/26: Pulled at 135.
 It was good, but consider going a bit longer.